Is Amazon's Basil Pesto Any Good?

 Packaging (4/5)

-While Amazon's label designers are unlikely to win awards for their efforts on this particular product, the label is clear, concise, and totally appropriate for the entry-level price point.
+While Amazon's label designers are unlikely to win awards for their efforts on this product, the label is clear, concise, and appropriate for the entry-level price point.
 We do, however, take issue with the label's use of bright green, as we explain below.

 The label on a jar of Amazon basil pesto.